MyEtherWallet/knowledge-base-v3/src/content/getting-started/getting-started-new.md

 <li>  If it is too good to be true, it probably is.  </li>
 <li>  Research before sending money to someone or some project.
 Look for information on a variety of websites and forums.
 Be wary.  </li>
 <li>  Ask questions when you don't understand something or it doesn't seem right.  </li>
 <li>  Don't let fear, FUD, or FOMO win over common sense.
-If something is very urgent, ask yourself 'why?'.
+If something is very urgent, ask yourself "why?".
 It may be to create FOMO or prevent you from doing research.  </li>
 </ul>

 </div>